(If you are looking for watch buying tips instead, click Here. This page also has some information about clocks that is not mentioned here.)

 The example above applies to expensive clocks.
 For most smaller clocks, however, the value of the repair exceeds half the market value of the clock.
 Thousands are sold every year to unsuspecting buyers on Ebay as "runs perfectly, but may need adjustment after shipping."
 Whether a clock is worth repairing depends on its current market value, or its replacement value, determined by the clock's appearance, age, features, and scarcity.
 Many people decide to have their clocks repaired for sentimental reasons, even when the cost of repair exceeds half the market value of the clock.
 They remember their clocks from when they were children, and this is why they want them repaired, so the repair becomes an operating expense, rather than an investment.

 When considering to buy a new or used clock, there are hundreds, if not thousands, of choices to consider.
 If you are looking for a new grandfather (floor) clock, the factors can be simplified.
 In the United States, there are currently three major manufacturers, Howard Miller, Ridgeway, Sligh, and numerous smaller manufacturers.
 2012 update: Howard Miller is, I believe, the only one left.
 Howard Miller is considered to be the GM of clocks.
 The manufacturers produce the cabinets and install the mechanisms and call the results "clocks."
 Buyers should examine the individual cabinets as they would other pieces of furniture for fit and finish and quality.
 Cabinets are made of "cherry (or oak) solids and veneers," for example: if you want a "100% cherry (or oak or mohogany)" cabinet, you would have to buy an older clock.
 There are three major manufacturers of mechanisms, Kieninger, Hermle, and Urgos, all of which are German.
 As a new clock buyer, I would ask for a Kieninger mechanism with chimes mounted on the back of the mechanism (rather than chimes mounted on the side) and cable driven (rather than chain driven) with three weights.
 I should add that the Hermle 1171-850 mechanism is the finest Hermle mechanism I have seen (as good as any Kieninger), and it should not be overlooked.
+Another excellent choice is the Hermle 1161.
 Always buy from a clock dealer rather than a general furniture store because a clock dealer can offer you much better after-sales service in the event of problems.
 Make sure the clock you see in person is the clock you buy, (this is really important), rather than getting a clock delivered from a warehouse, because the unseen clock may not be exactly what you expected, particularly if you buy on the internet.
 If you do not have experience with clocks, you should avoid buying clocks on the internet because of the risks.
 Even though two clocks may be of the same model, they may be slightly different in appearance and may have different mechanisms.
 The unseen clock may have unexpected damage from shipment, a situation which you could avoid if you got the clock you saw in the shop.
 Be sure to look for dents or scratches on the surfaces of the weights and pendulum and have such problems taken care of before you buy.
 Avoid buying the least expensive models you see because you usually get what you pay for.
 If you select a clock costing about forty to fifty percent more than the cheapest models, with a cable-driven Kieninger mechanism as described above, you will probably get a really nice and durable clock.
-For example, if the lowest prices for new grandfather clocks in your area were about $1500, you should consider spending $2250.
-Prices for new mechanical clocks have essentially doubled between 2005 and 2012.
-You could buy a much more expensive clock than $2250, but the mechanism would probably not be much better.
+For example, if the lowest prices for new grandfather clocks in your area were about $1500, you should consider spending $2500.
+Prices for new mechanical clocks have essentially doubled between 2005 and 2012, and are higher still in 2022.
+You could buy a much more expensive clock than $3000, but the mechanism would probably not be much better.

 Buying a used clock, especially an antique, is much like buying a used car: caveat emptor (buyer beware)!
 Most older clocks have not been fully serviced (overhauled) prior to being offered for sale because the cost of overhauling each clock frequently eliminates any profit the dealer could make.
 Most dealers, therefore, do only the minimum necessary to get the clock running, leaving the buyer with the problem and expense of overhauling the clock a year or two after buying it, if not sooner.
 If the clock dealer also repairs clocks and has a long-established reputation to uphold, he will probably be telling the truth when you ask whether the clock has been overhauled prior to sale.
 Be sure to ask.
 If you are buying at an auction, you are completely on your own (particularly if you are buying in the internet!).
 Make sure none of the parts are missing (this requires a well-educated buyer).
 In general, I prefer a clock with weights instead of mainsprings.
 Spring-driven clocks usually do not last as long as comparable weight-driven clocks.
 I prefer a clock with a pendulum instead of a balance wheel.
 Buying a clock with a balance wheel usually involves much more risk, since these are frequently much more difficult to repair if there were problems.